kantale/OpenBio.eu/docs/docs/index.md

          4. Run the tool validation commands
          5. Check if the tool validation commands returned any error code (other than 0).
          6. Create a file called: `${OBC_WORK_PATH}/<ID>_VARS.sh`.
 This file is a bash script that when it runs, it exports the parameters of this tool.
 This script should be called before any other subsequent step, otherwise subsequent steps will not have access to the parameters of this tool.
 This is taken care within the bash scripts of the subsequent steps (no need to do anything).
+      * The steps that have the IDs with the following format: ```step__ABC__KLM__123__456```.
+These are steps of the workflows. `ABC` is the name of the step in the workflow. `KLM` is the name of the workflow. `123` is the edit of the workflow. `456` indicates the current number of sub-step that this step has been broken into.
+That is, each step needs to be broken into several

+      The bash script of a sub-step performs the following tasks:
+         1. export the `environment_variables`.
+         2. Run the bash scripts that export the parameters of the tools of the workflow.
+         3. Run the bash scripts that export the input values of the workflow (see `input_parameters` below).
+         4. Run the bash scripts that export the variables that have been defined from all the previous sub-steps of this sub-step
+         4. Run the bash commands of this sub-step
+         5. Create a file called `${OBC_WORK_PATH}/<ID>_VARS.sh` with all the variables that have been defined in this sub-step.

 * `input_parameters`: This contains a bash script which creates a file named: `${OBC_WORK_PATH}/{OBC_NIDE_ID}_inputs.sh`.
 This file  exports the input variables of the workflow to the current environment.
 It is important that the script `${OBC_WORK_PATH}/{OBC_NIDE_ID}_inputs.sh` should always run before any step otherwise the steps will not have access to the input parameters.
 Important clarification: The bash script contained in this key (`input_parameters`) should only run once during initialization (most of the times along with the `INIT_STEP`).
 The bash script that this bash script creates (`${OBC_WORK_PATH}/{OBC_NIDE_ID}_inputs.sh`) should always run before any step.